Impersonal verb: Constructed languages

-where carvi is a verb meaning x1 rains/showers/[precipitates] to x2 from x3 where x1, x2, x3 are numbered core arguments.
+where carvi is a verb meaning x1 rains to x2 from x3 (x1, x2, and x3 being core arguments).

 Comparison to other linguistic classifications

 Weather verb

 Verbs which are used to describe the weather, are often noted to be impersonal verbs in some languages.
 Some linguists consider the impersonal subject of a weather verb to be a "dummy pronoun", while others have been critical of this interpretation on the basis of their role as objects in the arguments of verb clauses.
 In Mandarin Chinese, there are weather verbs which may take no subject or object.

 Impersonal pronoun

 An impersonal pronoun, or dummy pronoun, lacks a reference; in English, the usual example is "it" when used with an impersonal verb.
 Some sources classify certain uses of "one" (ex. "what should one say?") or "you" (ex. "you only live once") as "human impersonal pronouns".
 An impersonal pronoun, when used, serves as an empty placeholder, or "dummy subject", for the sentence.